-- 1. a Scheme trustee in relation to any Appealable Score relating to the Scheme of which they are a trustee; - 2. an Employer in relation to its own Appealable Score; - 3. a Guarantor in relation to its own Appealable Score; or - 4. a person duly authorised to represent one of the above.
+- a Scheme trustee in relation to any Appealable Score relating to the Scheme of which they are a trustee; - 2. an Employer in relation to its own Appealable Score; - 3. a Guarantor in relation to its own Appealable Score; or - 4. a person duly authorised to represent one of the above.
+Querying your invoice continued Reviews and Appeals continued Formal requirements - 1.
+Appeals must be in writing. - Appeals should be sent by email to ppf@dnb.com and the title of the email must include the words 'PPF Appeal'.
+When can an D&B appeal be made?

-Formal requirements

-- 1. Appeals must be in writing. - 2.
-Appeals should be sent by email to experianppf@mailgb.custhelp.com and the title of the email must include the words 'PPF Appeal'. - 3.
-If Experian gives written consent, appeals may be sent by registered post to PPF Appeals, Experian PH, Friars House, 160 Blackfriars Road, London, SE1 8EZ.

-When can an Experian Appeal be made?

-Appeals to Experian can be made once Appealable Scores (Mean Score, Levy Band or Levy Rate (including where it is based on an averaged calculation)) are available.
-Mean Scores for 2020/21 have been available from July 2020.

-The Pension Protection Score Portal contains additional information on the appeals process.

-Once an invoice has been issued the following timescales apply

-Appeals must be received by Experian:
+Appeals to D&B can be made once Appealable Scores (Mean Score, Levy Band or Levy Rate (including where it is based on an averaged calculation)) are available.
+Mean Scores for 2021/22 have been available from July 2021.
+The Pension Protection Score Portal (ppf.co.uk/scores) contains additional information on the appeals process.
+Once an invoice has been issued the following timescale applies Appeals must be received by D&B no later than 28 days after the date shown on the invoice.
+What if the deadline for appealing has passed?